The Nacirema Dream: Singles

 The first single released in promotion of the album was "On Top of My Game" which features Mavado on December 11, 2012.
 The music video was shot in Jamaica and premiered on Vevo on January 10, 2013.
 The second single is titled "What's My Name" which features his wife Remy Ma was released on March 5, 2013.
 The song features Papoose and Remy trading bars back and forth about "holding each other down".
 Remy was serving an eight-year jail sentence for assault, illegal weapon possession and attempted coercion in connection with these charges.
 The third single was announced as "Get At Me" featuring Ron Browz.
 Papoose crashed the stage at Hot 97's 2013 Summer Jam after Kendrick Lamar's set and performed the song.
 The music video was released for "Get At Me" on May 24, 2013.

 On March 22, 2013, the music video was released for "Alphabetical Slaughter Part II / Z to A".
-The video begins with a girl singing the National Anthem while Papoose walks through a school past pictures of "graduates", such as legendary hip hop artists, Rakim, Tupac, Biggie Smalls, Big Pun and Nas.
+The video begins with a girl singing the National Anthem while Papoose walks through a school past pictures of "graduates", such as legendary hip hop artists, Rakim, Tupac, The Notorious B.I.G., Big Pun and Nas.
 He then makes his way to a school class and takes younger versions of rappers like Lil Wayne, Drake, Jay-Z, Nicki Minaj, Trinidad James and Rick Ross "to school" with his lyrical abilities.
 On May 24, 2013, the music video was released for "Turn It Up" featuring DJ Premier.
 On June 26, 2013, the music video was released for "Faith".
 On March 4, 2014, the music video was released for "6am" featuring Jadakiss and Jim Jones.